-Another thing to consider is that psychological assessment is the one thing that mental health professionals can do that no other mental health professional can do (psychiatrists, social workers, etc).
-This equates to having a marketable skill once you have graduated (which equates to paying off student loans!).
+Another thing to consider is that psychological assessment is the one thing that psychologists can do that no other mental health professional can do (psychiatrists, social workers, etc).
+This equates to having a marketable skill once you have graduated (which equates to money!).
 This is where you start to learn these skills, practicum will give you more practice, and internship is where you will refine these skills.
 It is to your advantage to take this seriously from the beginning.